UPDATE: Pei Discontinued Operations December 30th, 2021.

 All over the Pei app, you’ll see messages proclaiming you can earn “up to 8%” interest on your Bitcoin holdings.

-This aspect takes Pei from one of the best money-making apps to an interesting alternative investment platform as well.
-With interest rates on traditional savings and checkings accounts at almost 0%, 8% is definitely compelling — even if it’s not FDIC-insured.
+This aspect takes Pei from a cash back app to an interesting alternative investment platform as well.
+With interest rates on traditional savings and checking accounts at almost 0%, 8% is definitely compelling — even if it’s not FDIC-insured.

 However, when I cashed out $20 of my Pei earnings to Bitcoin instead of PayPal, the next screen said I was only earning 4% interest: